What is VoIP Service and How Does it Work?

 Because VoIP is just another network service, it enables providers to use cloud-based infrastructure to deliver voice applications.
 A multitude of such VoIP services, such as Ooma, for example, are made available worldwide.
 They provide secure connections to their online service either via the internet or via a dedicated WAN link independent of the internet at large.
 In this way, customers don’t need to invest in on-premises hardware, but use a subscription-based scheme, making VoIP services much more accessible even to small businesses.

 Gone are the days where you needed a voice guru to set up your phones and your voice applications.
 Streamlined online step-by-step wizards are now the norm for setting up your VoIP services and no specialized knowledge or skill set is required.

 Telephony providers using VoIP are able to deliver telephony services that terminate on specialized software called a softphone, that runs on either your mobile smart device or your laptop or desktop.
 In most cases, you don’t need to purchase any hardware at all!
 Alternatively, you can use a Session Initiation Protocol (SIP)-based IP desk phone to use with these services to keep the traditional physical phone feel.
 In any case, all of these devices register with the service over the Internet and are thus provided with a telephone number to use as you would from any traditional phone service.

-Yes, VoIP does offer telephone calls over the Internet at cheap rates.
+Yes, VoIP does offer phone calls over the internet at cheap rates.
 But as you have seen here, such a description is, to put it mildly, inadequate to describe the capabilities and potential of today’s VoIP technology.
-This is just a glimpse into the amazing world of VoIP and the possibilities it can bestow upon your enterprise or business.